Using Teleport Connect | Teleport

 Repeat the process with newer versions to upgrade.

-A silent installation can be performed by running the installer with the
+A silent installation can be performed by running the installer as an

 User interface